definevalue/SpaceTime/README.md

+# [SpaceTime]
-A social network app built with JavaScript, React, Node.js, and MongoDB
+SpaceTime is a fully functioning social media website created with JavaScript, Node.js, React, Express, and MongoDB

+* **Post Feature:** Users of the app can post images and text or like and comments on a post
+* **Follow Feature:** Users of the app can follow other users
+* **Profile Feature:** Users can upload their profile image

+## Demo Image

-How to run the backend
+## How to run the app locally
+1. Run the backend:
-1. run: npm install
+- run command: npm install
-2. create a .env file in the root directory or the project and provide the following attributes
+- create a new file .env in the root directory and define the following variables inside this file
-- MONGO_URI: mongoDB URI to connect to your database
+    - MONGO_URI: an uri that connects to a mongo database
-- PORT: server port (Ex.
+    - PORT: the port that the backend runs on (Ex.
 3001)
-- SECRET: a secret string to create token for authentication
+    - JWT_SECRET: any string to authenticate user
-2. run: npm run dev
+- run command: npm run dev
-3. the server is now running on port specified
+- the backend is now on localhost:3001

-How to run the frontend
+2. Run the frontend:
-1. run: npm install
+- run command: npm install
+- update the baseUrl variable inside config.js file if necessary
-2. run: npm start
+- run command: npm start
-3. the front-end is now running on localhost:3000
+- the app automatically opens on the browser

+## Deployment

+1. Frontend:
+2. Baclend: